top of page

 Philip Habacon (he/him) is a Filipino-Canadian author, an intermediate care paramedic (ground and ex-flight), and a member of the College of Paramedics of Manitoba (CPMB) and the Paramedic Association of Manitoba (PAM).
 He developed PTSD as a result of his experiences as a paramedic—a condition for which he is presently undergoing treatment.
 Before immigrating to Canada, he worked as a PADI-qualified Master Scuba Diver Trainer (MSDT) for six years instructing in Pattaya, Thailand.
 55 Things Learned at 55 is his first book with a second one, First Responders and PTSD: How I Coped With Mine, and How You Can Too, nearing publication.
 These thrilling and stimulating books are a compilation of monthly journals dating back from 2013.

 Philip lives in West St. Paul, Manitoba, with his spouse, Lizette, and Krinkle and Kenzo, their two wonderful Shih Tzu/Bichon Frise crosses.
-In addition to writing, he enjoys hobbies like hunting and travelling with his wife and adult son, Hans, who is based in Burnaby, BC.
+In addition to writing, he enjoys hobbies like hunting and travelling with his wife and adult son, Hans, who is now living in Vancouver, BC.

 • Instagram